StarRocks/starrocks/docs/unloading/Export.md

-# Export data using brokers
+# Export data using EXPORT

-This topic describes how to export data from specified tables or partitions in your StarRocks cluster as CSV data files by using brokers to HDFS, Alibaba Cloud OSS, AWS S3, or other S3-compatible object storage systems.
+This topic describes how to export data from specified tables or partitions in your StarRocks cluster as CSV data files by using the [EXPORT](../sql-reference/sql-statements/data-manipulation/EXPORT.md) statement to HDFS, Alibaba Cloud OSS, AWS S3, or other S3-compatible object storage systems.

-## Prerequisites
+## Background information

+In StarRocks v2.4 and earlier, Broker Load depends on brokers to set up connections between your StarRocks cluster and your storage system.
+When you export data from StarRocks, you need to input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
+A broker is an independent, stateless service that is integrated with a file-system interface.
+With brokers, StarRocks can access and read data files that are stored in your storage system, and can use its own computing resources to pre-process and load the data of these data files.

+From StarRocks v2.5 onwards, Broker Load no longer needs to depend on brokers to set up connections between your StarRocks cluster and your storage system.
+When you export data from StarRocks, you no longer need to specify a broker group, but you still need to retain the `WITH BROKER` keyword.

+> **NOTE**
+>
+> Unloading without brokers may not work in certain circumstances, such as when you configure multiple HA systems or have multiple Kerberos configurations.
+In this situation, you must export data by using brokers.

-Brokers are deployed in your StarRocks cluster.
+If you need to use brokers to export data, make sure that brokers are deployed in your StarRocks cluster.

 You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
 If no brokers are deployed, you must deploy brokers by following the instructions provided in [Deploy a broker](../quick_start/Deploy.md).

-In this topic, assume that a group of brokers collectively named 'mybroker' are deployed in your StarRocks cluster.

 ## Precautions